Lkop/GSoC-2020---EAT---JBoss-Community/README.md

 #### Phase 2

-During this phase, I started developing a basic CI scripts in bash that sends the results to Github.
+During this phase, I started developing a basic CI script in bash that sends the results to Github.

 *Commits*
 - [Creating a CI (script) tool](https://github.com/EAT-JBCOMMUNITY/EAT/pull/30)